 These bonds mature in 5 years, on February 11, 2026, and accrue interests at an annual rate of 4.375%.
 Interests will be paid in semiannual installments as from August 11, 2021.
-Financial compliance covenants were not established for this obligation, but certain limitations were determined, as described in Note 16 (b).
+Financial compliance covenants were not established for this obligation, but certain limitations were determined, as described in Note 16(a).

 The instruments issued by the Company were partially repurchased on June 21, 2022 for up to US\$110,000 by using the Company's available cash.
-A profit of US\$6,600 was obtained from this transaction due to the discount obtained at the face value of the repurchased debt.